Continuing Medical Education

 Initial Assessment of Patient

 Evidence of DVT.
-Stool guaiac and weight in office NO
+Stool guaiac and

 F.U.
 Telephone call from office